skalenetwork/mirage-manager/docs/DKG.md

 ### generate

+Generates a new DKG round with the specified participants

 ```solidity
 function generate(NodeId[] participants) external returns (DkgId dkg)
 ```

-Generates a new DKG round with the specified participants

-_Only callable by Committee contract (restricted).
+**dev:** _Only callable by Committee contract (restricted).
 Creates a new round in BROADCAST stage._

 #### Parameters